mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/multi-instance-support/Default_Instance_Command.md

 _**Step 1**_

-1. Connect more than one Jira instance to Mattermost.
+1. Connect more than one `jira` instance to Mattermost.
-2. Type /jira instance default jiraURL in the message box.
+2. Type `/jira instance default jiraURL` in the message box.
 3. Press enter to run the command.

 _**Expected**_

-1. The user should receive a confirmation that the default Jira instance has been set.
+1. The user should receive a confirmation that the default `jira` instance has been set.
-2. The confirmation message should clearly mention the selected jiraURL.
+2. The confirmation message should clearly mention the selected `jiraURL`.

 ---

 **Step 2**

-1. Connect multiple Jira instances to Mattermost.
+1. Connect multiple `jira` instances to Mattermost.
-2. Type /jira instance default invalidURL in the message box.
+2. Type `/jira instance default invalidURL` in the message box.
 3. Press enter to run the command.

 **Expected**

-1. The user should see an error message clearly indicating that the requested Jira instance could not be found.
+1. The user should see an error message clearly indicating that the requested `jira` instance could not be found.
 2. The error should display the invalid instance for clarity.